Skip to content

 “Payments from Qualified Education Programs”

 This form reports distributions from 529 plans and Coverdell ESAs.It ensures that educational distributions are tracked and reported.You withdrew $5,000 from your 529 plan to pay for your child’s college tuition.
-Your plan administrator sends you a 1099-Q. This form helps you report the distribution and determine if it’s taxable.
+Your plan administrator sends you a 1099-Q. This allows you to report the distribution and determine if it’s taxable.

 1099-K